syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-Events.md

 {% endhighlight %}
 {% endtabs %}

-## Opened Event
+## Opened event

-[SfPopupLayout.Opened](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~Opened_EV.html) event will be fired whenever the PopupView is displayed in the application.
+The [SfPopupLayout.Opened](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~Opened_EV.html) event will be fired whenever displaying the Pop-upView in the application.

-You can write your set of codes that needs to be executed once the popup is opened and visible in the application, in its respective event handler.
+You can execute your own set of codes once the pop-up is opened, and visible in the application in its respective event handler.

-Refer to the following code example for using `SfPopupLayout.Opened` event.

 {% tabs %}
 {%highlight Xaml%}